 - High-GI foods: 70 or over

-Knowing how important the glycemic index (GI) is, and how it affects blood sugar, let’s answer, does oatmeal or cereal have a higher GI?
+Knowing how important the glycemic index (GI) is, and how it affects blood sugar, let’s answer, which of the two foods has a higher GI?

 The glycemic index of most cereals is higher than oatmeal.
 Corn flakes have a GI of 93.
 Grape nuts have a GI of 75.
 Special K has a GI of 69.
 Wheat bran cereals have a GI of 55 or less.
 Rolled oats have a GI of 55 and steel cut oats have a GI under 55.

-The table below shows the glycemic index of some cereals and oatmeal:
+The table below shows the glycemic index of some cereals and oatmeal from high to low:

 |Breakfast Cereals||Glycemic Index|